Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg System of Values/The Lionsberg System of Values.md

 - [[Wisdom]]
 - [[Beauty]]

-From [[One]] whose nature is [[Love]], and from these additional Core Values, all other values can be derived.

 ## The Universal Derivative Values

-Without reducing the ineffable unity of Value to human words and categories, we offer up the following identifiable values as a proxy for the [[Central Animating Spirit]] that impels us.
+Without reducing the [[Ultimately Ineffable]] Unity of Value to human words and categories, the following Icons reflect various additional facets of the [[Meta Value]].

-- The [[One]] overarching and uniting [[Meta Value]]
 - [[Acceptance]]
 - [[Accountability]]
 - [[Accuracy]]